DanAg278/JavaMicroservices/README.md

    cd path/to/your/project
    mvn package -Dquarkus.package.type=native -Dquarkus.native.container-build=true -Dquarkus.container-image.build

+2. **Replace Docker Image Names**
+   Open vintagestore-docker.compose.yaml file and replace image: value with your Docker Image created in the previous step.

 2. **Run Microservices with Docker Compose**
    Open a terminal and navigate to the root directory of your project.
 Run the following commands to build Docker images for the `rest-book` and `rest-number` microservices: